Associate Professor in North American Cultural Studies, Faculty of Arts

 All of my modules seek to combine close examination of cultural texts with consideration of larger cultural contexts of production and consumption.
 Student participation is a crucial component of my approach to seminar teaching, and contributes to my modules' assessment, alongside written and sometimes verbal assignments.

 My current research focuses on cultural representations of the Canada-US border, primarily, although not exclusively, in Canadian culture.
 The book, forthcoming in 2015 from McGill-Queen's University Press, comprises chapters on travel writing, cross-border policing dramas, First Nations and Native American approaches to the border, African-Canadian perspectives on the border, and Canada's relationship to Latin America.
 I am Co-Investigator on the Culture and the Canada-US Border International Research Network (PI David Stirrup, Kent), funded by the Leverhulme Trust, and I was the organiser of the network's Cultural Crossings: Production, Consumption, and Reception across the Canada-US Border conference, which took place at Nottingham 20-22 June, 2014.
+The network's final event, a symposium on Canada-US border Theory, will take place in Paris May 15-16, 2015.

 My PhD focused on Canadian writers Michael Ondaatje and Carol Shields and their relationship to national and international literary prizes, as well as the ways in which international celebration is involved in negotiating the identities of immigrant writers.
 My first monograph, entitled Prizing Literature: The Celebration and Circulation of National Culture (University of Toronto Press, 2011), extends the PhD material and adds writers Rohinton Mistry and Yann Martel to my discussion.
 Prizing Literature won the International Council for Canadian Studies' Pierre Savard Award.